MohammadMaftoun/Deep-Learning-projects-using-Pytorch-lightning-and-Fastai/README.md

 [fastai](https://www.fast.ai/) is a deep learning library built on top of PyTorch, designed to make deep learning more accessible and easier for practitioners.
 It provides high-level abstractions for training models across various domains.
 Key features of Fastai include:

 - **High-Level APIs**: fastai simplifies the creation of deep learning models with high-level APIs for vision, text, and tabular data.
-- **Transfer Learning**: The library encourages the use of transfer learning, making it easy to fine-tune pre-trained models for specific tasks.
+- **Transfer Learning**: The library encourages transfer learning, making it easy to fine-tune pre-trained models for specific tasks.
-- **Integrated Data Processing**: fastai includes tools for easy data loading and processing, making it convenient to work with diverse datasets.
+- **Integrated Data Processing**: fastai includes easy data loading and processing tools, making it convenient to work with diverse datasets.
 - **Rich Documentation and Courses**: The library is attended by extensive documentation and courses, making it convenient for both beginners and experienced practitioners.
 ## Requirements